 Combination Resume Format

-The third type of resume that you might want to consider is a style that incorporates chronological and functional resume formats.
-This type is appropriately called a combination resume, and it is becoming increasingly popular.
-The reason professionals are starting to use a combination style is because it gives them the freedom to draw a prospective employer’s attention to their skills while also showing they have a strong educational and employment history.
+The third type of resume you might want to consider is a style incorporating chronological and functional resume formats.
+This type is appropriately called a combination resume and is becoming increasingly popular.
+Professionals are starting to use a combination style because it allows them to draw prospective employees’ skills while showing their solid educational and employment history.

 Once you have decided on the type of resume format you want to create, ensure that all the information is written clearly and concisely.
 Additionally, do not overload your resume with irrelevant information, which could ruin your chances of getting an interview – remember to save some details for the discussion.